lustoo/OGB_link_prediction/README.md

 # ogbl-ppa-MLP

-We combine node labels with scores drew from local similarity measures and use a simple MLP to gain a good performance on the link prediction task.
+We combine node labels with scores given by local similarity measures and use a simple MLP to gain a good performance on the link prediction task.

 ## Requirements